Skip to content

 SHARE

-Most individuals have a basic understanding of the different types of savings vehicles like a 401(k), IRA or 529 Plans—vehicles which can provide potential tax advantages depending on factors such as age, income levels, state of residence, etc. What individuals may not know is when and how to get their income into these vehicles in the most tax advantageous way.
-This knowledge is so important because ensuring your income, investments and debt are positioned in the most strategic tax environment can give you a head start in reaching your long term goals.
+What individuals may not know is when and how to get their income into these vehicles in the most tax-advantageous way.
+This is so important because ensuring your income, investments and debt are positioned in the most strategic tax environment can not only give you a head start in reaching your long-term goals but help you reach them faster.

 “The Five Tax Environments is the core concept that guides many of the personal and business recommendations I will make throughout the day with a client,” he said.
-“With their basic understanding of the categories, I can create strategies they understand and believe in, which save them a considerable amount while also reaching their goals in ways they had not considered.”
+“With their basic understanding of the categories, I can create strategies they understand and believe in, which save them a considerable amount of money while also reaching their goals in ways they had not considered.”

 Scott visualizes the ideas of the different tax categories in a unique way.
 In illustrating the concept, he asks doctors to imagine a wooden barrel filled with water.

-Water leaking from the income barrel is inevitable to some extent—as everyone must pay taxes.
+Water leaking from the income barrel is inevitable to some extent, as everyone must pay taxes.
 But, if you envision the tax environments as additional buckets, with no holes in them, that you can transfer some of your water to, they are now a strategy to allow you to retain more of your income.

 The Five Tax Environments:

-In certain instances where taxable income may be low, due to age, starting or buying a practice or tax saving strategies implemented by an advisor, it may make sense to use this environment as a primary versus a supplemental tool.
+In certain instances where taxable income may be low due to age, starting or buying a practice, or tax-saving strategies implemented by an advisor, it may make sense to use this environment as a primary versus a supplemental tool.
 Consult your advisor for personal advice.

 “Far too often, business owners are not educated on the different opportunities each environment presents,” he said.
 “I’ve met clients who have been out of school for 10 years and still have an unnecessary amount of money going to taxes.
 Not for lack of trying—just for lack of knowledge.”